 Bhante further explains “for monks, meditation is a very different practice than for regular people living in a community”.
 Since monks spend most of their time in a cloistered environment away from the rest of society, they do not face many of the same challenges as other people who must contend with family and relationship stresses, along with the intense pressures that career and daily life often entail.

-Fortunately for Westerners, Bhante Sujatha maintains that one’s daily life can become an excellent form of meditation, if you can learn to view your whole life as a form of spiritual practice.
-In this way, whenever we are faced with difficult situations in our daily lives, we can learn to retrain our minds and become “mindful” of our feelings and emotions, and learn to practice kindness, compassion, and patience instead of anger, vengefulness, and intolerance.
-In this way, not only do we become more peaceful, ourselves, but we also become more positive influences on the world around us.
+Fortunately for Westerners, Bhante Sujatha maintains that daily life can become an excellent form of meditation, if you can learn to view your whole life as a form of spiritual practice.
+In this way, whenever we are faced with difficult situations in our daily lives, we learn to retrain our minds and become “mindful” of our feelings and emotions, and learn to practice kindness, compassion, and patience instead of anger, vengefulness, and intolerance.
+In this way, not only do we become more peaceful ourselves, but we also become more positive influences on the world around us.

 There is still the occasional culture clash.
 For example, at a meditation retreat he hosted in Harvard, IL, Bhante Sujatha was approached by two college students during a break.
-The young women expressed their surprise at seeing Bhante wearing a watch, along with the traditional saffron robe.
-Quite surprised by their questions, himself, Bhante chuckled and gently explained that the watch was a gift from his mother back in Sri Lanka, and that he likes to wear it to remind him of her.
+The young women expressed their surprise at seeing Bhante wearing a modern watch, along with the traditional saffron robe.
+Quite surprised by their questions, Bhante chuckled and gently explained that the watch was a gift from his mother back in Sri Lanka, and that he likes to wear it to remind him of her.
+It was fine for him to wear a watch.
 The students then explained that their confusion was most likely based on erroneous impressions of how a Catholic monk (or nun) is expected to behave, and that these ideas may have biased their view of Bhante Sujatha as a Buddhist monk.
-Since there aren’t that many Buddhist monks currently residing in the US, the students realized they didn’t have any frame of reference for dealing with one.
+Since there aren’t many Buddhist monks currently residing in the US, the students realized they didn’t have any frame of reference for dealing with one.
 This encounter caused Sujatha to consider some further cross-cultural issues.
 “I have a sense that some [American] people might worry that it would be difficult to interact with a Buddhist monk,” he admits.
 So to help overcome that issue, Bhante Sujatha tries to keep his teaching style very “informal and easy going.”
 Furthermore, he says he also always tries to “respect the US’s own culture first and foremost, and then teach meditation in a way that people here can better understand.”